andrewwhitehouse/clojupyter-nodejs-docker/README.md

 CLOJUPYTER_VERSION=0.2.2 make
 ```

-A release of clojupyter the name assigned to `CLOJUPYTER_VERSION` must exist.
+A release of clojupyter with the name assigned to `CLOJUPYTER_VERSION` must exist.